onsdagens/hippo-host/hippo-programmer/README.md

 ## Setting up

 All that is really needed is the Rust toolchain.
-For more instructions refer to (install Rust)[https://www.rust-lang.org/tools/install].
+For more instructions refer to [install Rust](https://www.rust-lang.org/tools/install).

 ## Running

-The simplest possible example, assuming a Digilent Arty A7 board flashed with latest (Hippo programmer example)[https://github.com/onsdagens/hippo-programmer], is just using
+The simplest possible example, assuming a Digilent Arty A7 board flashed with latest [Hippo programmer example](https://github.com/onsdagens/hippo-programmer), is just using

 ```